Cissy Patterson: Education and marriage

 She was educated at Miss Porter's School in Farmington, Connecticut, graduating in 1901.
 When her uncle Robert S. McCormick was named ambassador to Austria-Hungary, she accompanied him and his wife, Cissy's maternal aunt Kate, to Vienna.
 There, she met Count Josef Gizycki and fell in love with him, a romance not interrupted even by her return to America, where she lived in Washington, D.C.
-In Washington, she was a leading light in society, where the press labeled Alice Roosevelt (daughter of Theodore), Marguerite Cassini (daughter of Arthur Cassini, the Russian ambassador to the US mother to Oleg Cassini), and Cissy the "Three Graces."
-Count Gizycki came to America, and they were married in Washington on April 14, 1904, despite her family's objections.
+In Washington, she was a leading light in society, where the press labeled Alice Roosevelt (daughter of Theodore), Marguerite Cassini (daughter of Arthur Cassini, the Russian ambassador to the U.S. and mother of Oleg Cassini), and Cissy the "Three Graces."
+Count Gizycki came to America, and they were married in Washington, D.C. on April 14, 1904, despite her family's objections.